p058/p058.github.io/_posts/2017-01-14-welcome-to-jekyll.markdown

 categories: Spark
 ---

-I have been using spark's dataframe API for quite sometime and often I would want to add many columns to the dataframe(for ex :  Creating more features of existing features for a machine learning model) and find it hard to write many withColumn statements.
+I have been using spark's dataframe API for quite sometime and often I would want to add many columns to a dataframe(for ex :  Creating more features from existing features for a machine learning model) and find it hard to write many withColumn statements.
 So I monkey patched spark dataframe to make it easy to add multiple columns to spark dataframe.

 First we create a 'udf_wrapper' decorator to keep the code concise